 It’s a specialization that plays precisely to the leadership gap the industry must close if it is to recapture those all-important customer relationships, and then feed off the wealth of data they generate.

-And while those seeking a more comprehensive digital transformation toolbox may opt for our Master’s in Hospitality Strategy and Digital Transformation, having a specialization such as this also gives MBA students the opportunity to develop a strong foundation in this all-important area.
+And while those seeking a more comprehensive digital transformation toolbox may opt for our Masters in Digital Strategy, having a specialization such as this also gives MBA students the opportunity to develop a strong foundation in this all-important area.

 Franc adds, “I had an email the other day from one of our MBA graduates, and he revealed the kinds of questions hotels are now asking management recruits: how are you going to transform my hotel?
 How will you create experiences that will make the customers come back?
 And as a leader, how will you convince others in your team to follow you as you try bold new ideas to move the company forwards?
 This is exactly what we are trying to instill in our students.”